All Episodes

 She's being criticized to no end for the 180 she's done by a pop critic in a UK news.

-So I read that story, and I comment on it as only I can.
+So I read that story and I comment on it as only I can.

-And I'm the only one that adds adds the word BI itches to the title, which is in there, but nobody else was adding.
+And I'm the only one that adds the word BI itches to the title, which is in there, but nobody else was adding.

-So today, the New York radio station 1010 Winds is doing a story in New York Daily News, all these people doing a story on what I am saying about Beyonce.
+So today, the New York radio station 1010 Winds is doing a story in New York Daily News, all these people doing a story on what I am saying about Beyoncé.

 And all I did was hold a mirror up to them.